College Football Hall of Fame damaged in Atlanta protests - WHIZ News

 ATLANTA (AP) — The College Football Hall of Fame is boarded up and assessing damage from a destructive night of protests in downtown Atlanta.

-Kimberly Beaudin, the hall’s chief executive director, said Sunday that the extensive glass facade of the nearly 95,000-square-foot building was shattered Friday night.
+Kimberly Beaudin, the hall’s chief executive officer, said the extensive glass facade of the nearly 95,000-square-foot building was shattered Friday night.
 Rioters also broke into the street-level gift shop, stole merchandise and left it “pretty trashed,” she added.

 But, other than some broken glass that fell into a large exhibition area shaped like a football field, the interior of the hall was not breached by the protesters.

 “All of it can repaired.
 All of it can be recovered.
-All of the merchandise can be replaced,” Beaudin told The Associated Press.
+All of the merchandise can be replaced,” Beaudin told The Associated Press in an interview Sunday.
 “We’re very thankful.”

 Previously located in South Bend, Indiana, the Hall of Fame opened a new $68.5 million facility in Atlanta in 2014, taking a prime spot adjacent to the Georgia World Congress Center and right across the street from Centennial Olympic Park.